234: Topological Sorting

 (topological-sort graph =)

-Returns the list of topologically sorted nodes or #f if the graph cannot be sorted topologically.
+topological-sort/details returns three values.
+The first value is a list of topologically sorted nodes or #false if the graph cannot be sorted topologically.

-If graph is circular, topological-sort may return values where the second value is an error message and the third value provides information about at least one cycle.
-If a second and third value are provided outside error conditions, they must both be #f.
+If graph is circular, topological-sort returns #false as first value.
+Additionally the second value may be an error message and the third value may provide information about at least one cycle.
+Outside error conditions, the second and third value must both be #false.

 It is an error if the same node (in the sense of =) appears at the head of more than one connection.